-The property is owned by PG&E and current, managed public access is permitted (only) via the Point Buchon Trail, which was created as a condition for PG&E to obtain a Coastal Development Permit to construct a dry-cask storage facility for spent nuclear fuel generated on site.
+The property is owned by PG&E and current, managed public access is permitted (only) via the Point Buchon Trail, which was created as a condition for PG&E to obtain a Coastal Development Permit to construct a dry-cask storage facility for spent nuclear fuel generated by the plant.

 The property is owned by Eureka Energy and managed public access is permitted in the southern section (only), via the Pecho Coast Trail, which was created as a condition for PG&E to obtain a Coastal Development Permit to construct a training facility.

-1200 acres of South Ranch has been deed restricted to prevent future development there, as a condition for PG&E to obtain a Coastal Development Permit to replace its steam generator.
+1200 acres of South Ranch at Point San Luis have been deed restricted to prevent future development there, as a condition for PG&E to obtain a Coastal Development Permit to replace its steam generator.

 Wild Cherry Canyon (in yellow, in the map above) is about 2400 acres and is the most southern/eastern portion of the Diablo Canyon Lands.
 The property is owned by Eureka Energy, with long-term leases held by HomeFed (the property is under litigation to determine the validity of those leases.)
-Wild Cherry Canyon has been the subject of multiple (and as of yet unsuccessful) conservation attempts since 2000 by The Nature Conservancy and American Land Conservancy.
+Wild Cherry Canyon has been the subject of multiple (and as of yet unsuccessful) conservation attempts since 2000 by The Nature Conservancy, American Land Conservancy, and others.

 There is currently no public access to Wild Cherry Canyon.